Murabit al-Hajj

 Muhammad Ould Fahfu al-Massumi (c.
 1913 – July 17, 2018), Sidi Muhammad Bin Salik Ould Fahfu al-Amsami, better known as Murabit al-Hajj was a Mauritanian Islamic scholar who devoted his life to worship, learning and teaching Islamic sciences.
 Teachers and students from around the world would often travel to study under his guidance.
-Based in a remote village in Mauritania, he trained hundreds if not thousands of scholars, including Hamza Yusuf.
+Based in a remote village in Mauritania, he trained hundreds, if not thousands of scholars, including Hamza Yusuf.

-The Muslim 500 Mention
+Hajj

+In the 1940s, Sidi Muhammad Ould Fahfu travelled to Mecca on foot to perform the Hajj; when he returned, he was given the title, Murabit al-Hajj.

+Influence

 In 2016, he was selected by The Royal Islamic Strategic Studies Centre amongst 'The 500 Most Influential Muslims'.

 Family

-He was married to Maryam Bint Muhammad al-Amin Ould Muhammad Ahmad Bwayba Maryam Bint Bwayba, who memorized the entire Qur’an.
+He was married to Maryam Bint Muhammad al-Amin Ould Muhammad Ahmad Bwayba Maryam Bint Bwayba, who memorized the entire Qur’an as well as the basic Maliki texts and Imam al-Nawawi's book of prayers and supplications (Kitab al-Adhkar).